 - Muscle memory is compromised, making fast running more difficult in the 2-3 weeks after the marathon (and riskier for injuries)

 Don’t be.
 The marathon is a safe event.
-But the significant trauma incurred requires significant recovery efforts, which is why I prefer a structured recovery plan.
+But the significant trauma incurred from racing 26.2 miles as hard as possible requires significant recovery efforts, which is why I prefer a structured recovery plan.

 When I work with my runners after a marathon, their recovery plans resemble a “reverse taper” (except without the fast workouts).
 The goal is to maximize recovery while limiting the chance of a running injury.

-Running After the Marathon: The First 1-5 Days
+Return to Running After a Marathon: The First 1-5 Days

 As soon as you cross the finish line, the top goal is facilitating the recovery process (after fist pumping because of your enormous personal best, of course).